Lingyungou11/Lingyungou11.github.io/_pages/publications.md

 capillarity](https://doi.org/10.1061/JGGEFK.GTENG-11388). ***Journal of Geotechnical and Geoenvironmental Engineering***, 149(8).
 4. Lu, N.+#, **L. Gou**, C. Zhang+, A. R. A. Calderon, and A. Wayllace.
 2023.
 [Closure to “Uniqueness of suction stress value at liquid limit of soil”](https://doi.org/10.1061/JGGEFK.GTENG-11798). ***Journal of Geotechnical and Geoenvironmental Engineering***, 149(11), 1-5.
 5. Zhang, C.+, L. Li,  S. Hu#, **L. Gou**, and R. Chen.
 2024.
 [Physical origin of adsorption heat and its significance in the isotherm equation](https://www.sciencedirect.com/science/article/pii/S0017931023010591). ***International Journal of Heat and Mass Transfer***, 220, 124914.
+6. Zhang, Y., **L. Gou**#, C. Zhang+#, Z. Qiu, and R. Chen.
+2023.
+Effects of iron oxide cementation on the mechanical properties of granite residual soil in the full suction range. *Acta Geotechnica*.
+Accepted.

 ## Under Review Papers
-5. **Gou, L.**, and C. Zhang+#.
+7. **Gou, L.**, and C. Zhang+#.
 2023.
 A closed-form solution for film flow in nanoscale pores with spatially varying viscosity. *Journal of Engineering Mechanics*.
-6. Zhang, Y., **L. Gou**#, C. Zhang+#, Z. Qiu, and R. Chen.
+8. Yang, Y., C. Zhang+#, **L. Gou**, R. Chen, and Y. Dong.
 2023.
-Effects of iron oxide cementation on the mechanical properties of granite residual soil in the full suction range. *Acta Geotechnica*.
-7. Yang, Y., C. Zhang+#, **L. Gou**, R. Chen, and Y. Dong.
-2023.
 Role of substrate roughness in soil desiccation cracking. *Canadian Geotechnical Journal*.

 ## Working Papers
 10. **Physical origins of enhanced water viscosity in clayey soils**, to be submitted to *Journal of Engineering Mechanics*.
-11. **Nanopore evolution in clay during drying via Small-Angle Neutron Scattering**, to be submitted to *Applied Clay Science*.
+11. **Nanopore evolution in clay during drying via Small-Angle Neutron Scattering**, to be submitted to *Canadian Geotechnical Journal*.